zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

    Below commands are incomplete intentionally, error outputs will hint you through!
    The following operations will cause data loss and for development / testing only.

-   Package installations will require you to add ``zammad run`` before the command itself.

    Don't forget to stop Zammad before trying to drop the database!

 .. code-block:: sh